joeromero/docs/content/cartodb_ui/cartodb_ui.md

 ## What is a visualization

+A visualization is the combination of a basemap (more later) and your data.
+So once you have your data imported (the data you want to visualize) it will just show up on a map, and there you have your first visualization!
+This visualization will simply represent your points or polygons over the default map, with no customization whatsoever.
+From this point on, you can start customising how your visualization will look: the basemap, the type of map, assigning colors, creating infowindows, animating your data over a timeline with Torque...

+All customizations you make on your visualization are automatically saved (hey, we are on the cloud!), so you don't have to worry about loosing your work.
+If you ever want to save a given visualization and keep working in a new version, you can duplicate it.

 ## Visualization metadata

+[SCREENSHOT TODO: Visualization header]

+For each visualization you can edit its name, add a description, and add some tags that will help you keep them organized and discoverable.

+[TODO: Update with new privacy options]

 ## Basemaps

 ### What is a basemap

+The basemap is the first layer of content that is part of your visualization.
+Its a basic graphical representation of the world showing earth and sea, and can contain several other data: physical nature elements, geopolitical borders, roads, streets and even buildings.
+With CartoDB you can select between several basemaps so you can focus on the best possible way of visualizing your data.

 ### Selecting your basemap

+[SCREENSHOT TODO: Basemap selection]

+CartoDB offers you by default a selection of basemaps you can use in your visualization.
+You can select any one of them, and you can see how your visualization changes in real time.
+You can come in  any moment and change your basemap: the rest of your data will keep appearing in the same place, only with a new basemap in the background.
+Take a time to explore our different available basemaps.
+You'll be able to see that some of them have more detail (borders, roads, mountains) and other are more minimalistic.
+Choose the best one for the purpose of your visualization.

 ### Including an external basemap

+[SCREENSHOT TODO: Add your Basemap modal window]

+Apart from the default basemaps offered in CartoDB, you can integrate third-party basemaps.

+### About map projections

 ## CartoDB Sidebar